What is Overall Equipment Effectiveness (OEE)?

 Improving the OEE score

 The strength in analyzing production lines OEE is in pinpointing the causes of the problems as part of the process!
 Having done your measurements, you should already know where the biggest losses are stemming from.
 A common reason will be the lack of standardization - either in the setup of the machines, in material quality, in the operators’ work, or QA.
-Varied ways of working and of assessing the product will always result in quality inconsistencies, which inevitably lead to waste.
+Varied ways of working and assessing the product will always result in quality inconsistencies, which inevitably lead to waste.

 It’s common for plant managers to install efficiency monitoring screens next to the equipment.
 These kinds of Andons provide instant access to information about a workstation’s state of operation.
 Going one step further, using such automated readings can give the manager a live dashboard feed of the current OEE.
+Having an automated live OEE data across individual production lines is often the very goal of companies transforming towards Smart Manufacturing (or “Industry 4.0”).

 A word of caution